 Note: Be sure to let your collaborators know when you are editing the story.
 Otherwise you may unknowingly overwrite content in the story.
 ArcGIS StoryMaps has a feature that will notify you if other people are editing at the same time.
 However we recommend alerting team members when you go into modify a story, and we suggest that you write the text outside of ArcGIS StoryMaps in order to have a second copy.

-Workflow 2: Use a story as a guide
+Workflow 2: Use a story as a guide or template

 Requirements: You must be the owner of the original story or an organizational administrator to set this up.